 The amount of talent that has come out of the Genfactor since its launch has been incredible, with many homegrown artists supporting the contestants along the way.

-The Genfactor is into its 10th year and this year’s celebrations will be bigger and better than ever.
+The Genfactor is into its 10th year and this year’s celebration was bigger and better than ever.

-We have 14 finalists all hoping to take the top spot.
-The talent ranges from musical theatre to dance troops, from country music to power ballads, there’s something for everyone.
+We had 14 finalists all hoping to take the top spot.
+The talent ranged from musical theatre to dance troops, from country music to power ballads, there was something for everyone.

-The grand event will be taking place on 24 April 2019 at Rainton Meadows Arena, Houghton-le-Spring.
+The grand event took place on 24 April 2019 at Rainton Meadows Arena, Houghton-le-Spring.

 Josh Gregg went on to win a Young Achievers Award and has now joined a band.